gershnik/wsdd-native/README.md

 `-DWSDDN_PREFER_SYSTEM=ON|OFF`

-This controls whether to prefer system version of 3rd party libraries or fetch, build and use static ones.
-Currently only `libxml2` is affected.
+This controls whether to prefer system version of 3rd party libraries or fetch and use them from sources.

 On Linux: